toddpress/glint/README.md

 > *Glint prefers being understandable to being impressive.*

-You can use it — or just read it.
+You can use it — or just read it...
+Or don't! 😉

 ---